 Eczema, dermatitis, psoriasis

-The article Causes of Sore Nipples discusses infections, eczema, dermatitis and psoriasis on the nipple.
+The article Causes of Sore Nipples discusses eczema, dermatitis and psoriasis on the nipple as well as infections.
 Your doctor will confirm whether any of these could be a possibility for you and suggest treatments.

 Engorgement, mastitis or a blocked duct

 There are several potential causes for your breasts becoming full and tender and uncomfortably engorged (over full of milk).
-If this happens at any stage it’s important to feed your baby often or pump to drain the breasts to avoid both engorgement and possible mastitis.
+If this happens at any stage it’s important to feed your baby often or pump to drain the breasts to resolve the engorgement and avoid possible mastitis.
 Mastitis is a very painful inflammation of the breast.
-Check the suggestions in our articles and ask your IBCLC for help with breastfeeding to understand what caused the engorgement and prevent it happening again.
+Check the suggestions in our articles and ask your IBCLC lactation consultant for help with breastfeeding to understand what caused the engorgement and prevent it happening again.

 Protect your milk supply while you work on making breastfeeding pain free

-Whenever there is pain and a poor latch there is a chance that your breastmilk supply may drop and that your baby won’t be getting enough milk.
-Expressing after feeds by hand expressing or pumping will keep your breasts well drained and so stimulate your breastmilk supply.
-The expressed breastmilk can be fed back to your baby after a breastfeed as needed (by spoon, cup, syringe, bottle or supplementary nursing system).
-Continuing to get regular weekly weights will help to gauge how much milk your baby is getting and see Is My Baby Getting Enough Milk.
-Other helpful articles to maximise your baby’s breastmilk intake include Making More Milk, One Breast or Two to Feed and Breast Compression.It can be difficult to find the cause of the pain sometimes but painful feeding is not normal.Click To Tweet
+Whenever there is pain and a poor latch there is a chance that your breast milk supply may drop and that your baby won’t be getting enough milk.
+Expressing after feeds by hand expressing or pumping will keep your breasts well drained and so stimulate your breast milk supply.
+The expressed breast milk can be fed back to your baby after a breastfeed as needed (by spoon, cup, syringe, bottle or supplementary nursing system).
+Continuing to get regular weights (weekly, or more often if needed until breastfeeding is pain free) will help to gauge how much milk your baby is getting and see Is My Baby Getting Enough Milk?
+Other helpful articles to maximise your baby’s breast milk intake include Making More Milk, One Breast or Two Per Feed? and Breast Compression.It can be difficult to find the cause of the pain sometimes but painful feeding is not normal.Click To Tweet

 There are several reasons why breastfeeding might hurt.
 The most common reason for breastfeeding to hurt is if a baby isn’t latched correctly leading to sore or damaged nipples, deep breast pain or both.
 Once cracked or grazed, nipples are more susceptible to infections, another possible cause of ongoing pain.
 Your breastfeeding specialist can help to find the most likely reason for pain alongside your health professional who will check for medical causes.